heri-purnawan/heri-purnawan.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf
+cv_pdf:
-description: For more about me, please see my [CV](/assets/pdf/heripurnawan-CV.pdf).
+description: For more about me, please see my <a href="/assets/pdf/heripurnawan-CV.pdf">CV</a>.
 toc:
   sidebar: left
 ---